StarRocks/starrocks/docs/loading/DataX-starrocks-writer.md

 ### Sample Configuration

-Here is a configuration file for reading data from MySQL and importing it to StarRocks.
+Here is a configuration file for reading data from MySQL and loading it to StarRocks.

 ```json
 {